 We have had a number of friends and family members ask how they can get started in robotics.
 They are interested in building a robot, especially a vehicle of some sort, but they don’t know where to begin.
-So, the girls and I have been working on the design for a small, inexpensive, easy to build, multifunctional, Arduino-based, programmable robot that will require basic robot building skills, but nothing too fancy.
+So, we have been working on the design for a small, inexpensive, easy to build, multifunctional, Arduino-based, programmable robot that will require basic robot building skills, but nothing too fancy.
 We call it “KitBot.”
 Our hope is to be able to help people get started.
 It will be able to function autonomously, but also by RC.
 It will include many off-the-shelf parts, a basic rover design, motors, servo, sonar sensor, sound, LED lights, and so on.
 These are our first pictures, which show the beginnings of the initial test project.
 It’s not done yet, but you can see the direction we’re moving.
 We have also sent all the parts to build a KitBot to a father and son team to be our initial Guinea Pigs (they wanted to try building it for a school project).
-As the girls and I work on refining the design and features, we’ll see how the father-and-son team does with the initial construction.
+As we work on refining the design and features, we’ll see how the father-and-son team does with the initial construction.